 In Kuwait, presently religion is salient factor in a migrant's day-to-day life, as it fills the emotional hole created in the contexts of extreme social isolation that migrants experience in foreign countries.
 Diaspora religious practices play a major role in sustaining the transnational links between home and host settings and also it creates an alternative sense of belonging to the sending country.
-In the contemporary context religion provides the opportunity for immigrants for community forproduce intense conflict between the mation and 'mainstream' and 'popular/conservative' religious groups helps and also to carve a unique denominational/Born Again identity.
+In the contemporary context religion provides the opportunity for immigrants for community formation and produce intense conflict between the 'mainstream' and 'popular/conservative' religious groups and also helps to carve a unique "denominational/Born Again identity".
 Moreover the host settings have paved the way for the emergence of 'popular religion' and it creates unique 'global identity' which transcends the national boundaries.

-Gulf Migratory Networks and the Upsurge of 'Prosperity Gospel' in Kerala
+Gulf Migratory Networks and the Upsurge of 'Prosperity Gospel' in Kerala traditions from both societies.

-The Indian migration to Gulf countries is both transitory and circulatory in nature, which heightens the transnational activities of the immigrants and also their links with the sending country.
-Over the time lives of migrants and non-migrants become trans-nationalised incorporating ideas, practices, beliefs and traditions from both societies.
 Religious beliefs and practices could also act as key components of social remittances.
 The broad question that needs to be addressed here is whether the reorientation of immigrant's lives in the host country (Gulf countries) and the newly created wealth brings dramatic change in the religious sphere of Kerala.